Michigan Summer Vacations are Gorgeous

 Michigan summer is here!
 Time to enjoy the Mitten state with all its lakes and beaches and beauty.
 Hoping to get away with your family?
 We have everything you need to decide where your next Michigan summer vacation should be!

-Our team traveled the state and found 14 iconic Michigan summer vacation ideas for families.
+Our team traveled the state and found 14 iconic Michigan vacation spots for families to try this summer

 Whether you’re looking for a weekend trip or a longer vacation in our great state, these best vacation spots in Michigan are sure to spark your adventurous spirit.

 Michigan summer vacations on the lakeshore hold a special place in the hearts of many mitten dwellers.
 It’s easy to understand why – the beauty of waves lapping on the shore mixed with the fun of lake recreation – it’s a wonderful vacation combination.